the-company-tcus/docs/blog/2022-11-08-integrate-docusaurus-with-windicss-and-mantine.md

 WindiCSS font family utilities (`font-sans`, `font-serif`, `font-mono`) configured fonts are quite different from the ones configured in Docusaurus.
-So we can configure the fonts in `windi.config.js` to match with Docusaurus
+So we can configure the fonts in `windi.config.ts` to match with Docusaurus
 configurations:

 - Font family base from variable `--ifm-font-family-base`.